Emergency Roof Repairs

-Vancouver gets its fair share of extreme weather conditions especially during the winter months – the worst time to have an emergency of any kind, but especially a roofing emergency.
-Leaks are more likely to happen when your home is bombarded by heavy rain, snowstorms, strong winds or hail.
+Vancouver gets its fair share of extreme weather conditions, especially during the winter months.
+This too is the worst time to have an emergency of any kind, but especially a roofing emergency.
+Leaks are more likely to happen when your home is subjected to heavy rain, snowstorms, strong winds and/or hail.

-In the midst of a severe storm, a professional roofing contractor may not be immediately available because, let’s face it, your home is probably not the only one affected by the storm.
-What can a homeowner do to prevent further damage at such a time?
-Emergency roof repairs can help to minimize water damage until a roofing contractor is available to permanently and correctly handle the repairs.
+In the midst of a severe storm, a professional roofing contractor may not be immediately available because, let’s face it, you’re probably not the only one looking for help from a professional during this time.
+So what should you do to prevent further damage to your roof before a professional arrives?
+Emergency roof repairs – this can help to minimize water damage until a roofing contractor is available to permanently and correctly handle the repairs.

 What To Do When You Have An Emergency

 Contact a roofing company as soon as possible and explain your problem.
-Let the customer service representative know if your roof is made of shingles, tiles, wood shakes, metal, or if you have a flat roof.
-This information will help the contractor know what repairs will be required and send out the most knowable expert.
+Let the customer service representative know if your roof is made of shingles, tiles, wood shakes, metal or if you have a flat roof.
+This information will help the contractor know what repairs will be required before sending out the most knowledgeable expert.

 The Dangers of Ice Damming